jadilorenzo/obsidian/Introductory Logic/Unit 1 Review Answered (with book).md

 Lesson 1: The Purposes and Types of Definitions,
 1. ﻿﻿﻿What is a term?
+	A concept expressed precisely in words.
 ﻿﻿﻿2.
 What is the connection between a term and a word?
+	﻿﻿﻿A term is represented by a word, though a word may have more than one meaning.
+	﻿﻿﻿One word can carry the meaning of many terms; the same term can be expressed with different words.
 ﻿﻿﻿3.
 What does it mean to define a term?
 What are six purposes for defining terms?
+﻿﻿﻿
+﻿﻿﻿3.
+What are the five types of definitions?
 ﻿﻿﻿4.
-What are the five types of definitions?
+Which types would you likely find in a dictionary?
 ﻿﻿﻿5.
-Which types would you likely find in a dictionary?
+What is an ambiguous word?
 ﻿﻿﻿6.
-What is an ambiguous word?
+What is a vague word?
 ﻿﻿﻿7.
-What is a vague word?
+What is a lexical definition?
 ﻿﻿﻿8.
-What is a lexical definition?
+What is a precising definition?
 ﻿﻿﻿9.
-What is a precising definition?
+What is a stipulative definition?
 ﻿﻿﻿10.
-What is a stipulative definition?
+What is a theoretical definition?
 ﻿﻿﻿11.
-What is a theoretical definition?
-﻿﻿﻿12.
 What is a persuasive definition?

 Lesson 2: Genus and Species
 ﻿﻿﻿1.
 What is a genus?